phanison898/breaking-bad-wiki/README.md

-# breaking-bad-wiki
+# Breaking Bad Wikipedia
-A React based web application works as a Wikipedia for famous web series called "Breaking Bad"
+This web application provides information for each and every character portrayed in the TV show called Breaking Bad